Billing Terms & Definitions

 Amount the hospital charges for a service, for a procedure or for supplies.
 Also referred to as “Gross Charges” or amount “billed.”
 Typically the charges are discounted or “adjusted” based upon the insurance contract agreement or a self-payment discount.
 See also “Adjustment,” “Contractual Adjustment,” “Charity Care,” and “Self-Pay Patient Payment Discount.”

 Financial assistance the hospital offers qualified patients.
 Patients must apply in order to determine eligibility.
 Please follow this link to learn more about our financial assistance policy.
-For patients with a Federal Poverty Level (FPL) of 350% or below, financial assistance will be provided as a full write-off of any patient financial responsibility.
-Patients with a FPL from 351% - 445% will receive a discounted payment.
+For patients with a Federal Poverty Level (FPL) of 400% or below, financial assistance will be provided as a full write-off of any patient financial responsibility.
+Patients with a FPL from 401%-595% may qualify for a partial discount.

 This portion of the hospital payment is the patient’s/guarantor’s responsibility.
 This amount is determined by their insurance policy and is usually based on a percentage.